xenophon566/html5.upload/README.md

 2. Free to setting parameters and events of upload
 3. All kinds of FileReader methods to reading a upload file
 4. Using custom script to complete specified upload task
+5. Run image processing code in background by web worker

 ####Base on
 HTML5, Javascript, JQuery